Before reading on, please sign our online petition to help reduce plastic in our oceans. Thank you.

 2. Ask for environmentally-friendly wedding gifts

-If you want to cut down on a pile of presents and packaging you don't need, explore some other gift ideas instead and ask for eco-friendly gifts when you tie the knot.
+If you want to cut down on a pile of presents and avoid plastic packaging, explore other gift ideas instead.
+Ask for eco-friendly gifts when you tie the knot.

-How about asking for Friends of the Earth Shop vouchers so you can choose your own home or garden products?
+How about asking for Friends of the Earth Shop vouchers so you can choose your own home and garden products?

 If you do opt for a wedding list, make sure you only ask for things you really need and will use.